walakaka77/the-wriggley-farm/_posts/design/2024-08-09-what-do-worms-eat.md

 ## Introduction: Essential Guide to Worm Diet & Feeding Habits

 Welcome to your journey into the world of worm composting!
 If you're here, you're likely eager to learn about creating rich, nutrient-dense compost with the help of some hardworking worms.
 Understanding the right worm diet and feeding habits is key to keeping your compost worms happy and ensuring your vermiculture system runs smoothly.
 In this guide, we’ll focus on the green scraps essential to a worm’s diet.
 We’ll delve into the best food for compost worms, explore what worms eat, and uncover the types of organic waste for worms that make for an optimal worm composting diet.
-While worms do consume their bedding as well, we'll discuss bedding in more detail in a separate article.
+While worms do consume their bedding as well, we'll discuss [worm bedding](/vermicomposting/worm-bedding-materials/) in more detail in a separate article.
 For now, let’s dig into the worm-friendly foods and the vermicomposting food scraps that your worms love to eat, and discover how to keep them thriving.

 ## Understanding Green Scraps: How Worms Process Food & Nutrient Cycling